Last Updated: 15/10/2020 at 13:21

-Your travel to and from work may also be different, physical distancing measures will be in place on public transport and the Scottish Government has asked that if possible, people walk or cycle to work and if they have to take public transport then it is mandatory from 22nd June that you wear a face mask.
+Your travel to and from work may also be different, physical distancing measures will be in place on public transport and the Scottish Government has asked that if possible, people walk or cycle to work and if they have to take public transport then it is mandatory to wear a face covering (unless you're exempt).

 If you are worried about working, Citizens Advice Scotland have some useful information available.

 If you need to take time off because you are unwell, as you have symptoms of coronavirus (including a new, continuous cough or a fever/high temperature or loss of/ change in smell or taste) or have to self-isolate because someone in your house has the symptoms of coronavirus, then you may be entitled to Statutory Sick Pay (SSP).
 Most workers who earn at least £118 (£120 from 6th April) are entitled to this.

 Your employer might request a sick note, you can obtain a sick note from the NHS Inform website.

 SSP is £95.85 per week and is paid by your employer for up to 28 weeks.
 Usually this begins after you have been off work for 4 days in a row, however if you are off ill due to coronavirus you can now claim sick pay from the first day you're off sick.